 Shortcut to Information: http://www.virginiaherpetologicalsociety.com/reptiles/turtles/eastern-box-turtle/eastern_box_turtle.php

 HELP SAVE MY LIFE!
-If you are reading this and live in northern Virginia - send the Occoquan Wildlife Refuge an email and ask they Please do NOT ALLOW TRAFFIC on grassy outer trails during March - Jul due to turtles mating and laying eggs in these areas.
-While the mighty Eagle area is totally off limits.
-The poor turtles face an onslaught of vehicular traffic that are allowed on the trails, as important are the Eagles safety so deserves the Tortoise's respect and safety as well - all creatures equal, feathered, scaled or shelled.
+If you are reading this and live in northern Virginia - send the Occoquan Wildlife Refuge an email and ask them Please do NOT ALLOW TRAFFIC on grassy outer trails during March - Jul due to turtles mating and laying eggs in these areas.
+While the mighty Eagle area is totally off-limits.
+The poor turtles face an onslaught of vehicular traffic that is allowed on the trails, as important are the Eagles safety so deserves the Tortoise's respect and safety as well - all creatures equal, feathered, scaled or shelled.

 The Box Turtle Pictured is approximately 16 years of age, her name is Rose and she has lived in the Occoquan Wildlife Refuge her entire life, responsible for many generations of Box Turtles.
 Today, the wildlife refuge allows autos to traverse through the grassy areas where these endangered Tortoises live, NOT conducive to their survival.
 Autos and slow-moving Turtles don't mix.
 In 2016 as many as 4 turtles crushed to death from April ~ July in the areas of the Wildlife Refuge park, all the while eagles are sanctioned and everyone was forbidden to approach.
 Why are Turtles less considered even though they are in greater endangered status?
 I plea for them as a valued asset to us, when these animals are gone we ultimately mark a notch to our own demise.
 You have control over a closed-off environment.
 FORBID traffic NOW and let these animals do what they need to do.